The Best Electric Tankless Water Heaters of 2023

 Electric tankless water heaters are considerably easier to install than gas models because no venting is required.
 The devices are more compact and can be positioned just about anywhere that electricity and water can be provided.

-While small and point-of-use models often run from a 120-volt (V) supply, larger, more powerful models require 240V and usually two or three breakers.
 DIYers with a thorough understanding of household electrical systems can tackle the work themselves, with no specialty tools required.
-Otherwise, a professional should be sought.
+Otherwise, they will want seek the help of a professional.

 While these devices are largely trouble-free, a small amount of annual maintenance will keep them operating at peak performance, extending their working life.
 Most models have a screen filter to stop particles of dirt from entering the heater.
 This should be checked often for obstruction and cleaned if necessary.
 The system also needs to be flushed occasionally to prevent the buildup of chemical deposits.